adamstavely/shiny-waddle/test-harness/docs/TEST_CREATION_GUIDE.md

 # Test Creation Guide

-This guide explains how to create test suites for Sentinel.
+This guide explains how to create test suites for TestOrchestrator.
 You'll learn how to define test scenarios, configure test data, and validate access control policies.

 ## Table of Contents